The Importance of Stretching the Lower Body and Core

 Variation: If it is too painful to have your entire body weight on the roller, you can put the top leg on the floor in front of you to alleviate some of the pressure.

-The leg stretches on this page are good for many reasons.
+The leg stretching exercises on this page are good for many reasons.
 The most important is to correct muscle imbalances.
-If you do these leg stretches you will keep your muscles healthy which will help your joints in the long run.
+If you perform these stretches you will keep your muscles healthy which will help your joints in the long run.

 Some people think that the SMFR has muscle building applications as well.
 The foam roll allows better blood flow in muscles.
 Since lifting weights involves pumping blood into muscles, SMFR should allow you to achieve a better pump.